CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 ### Task 2: Implement the component logic

-1. Select the **HelloWorld.tsx** component file, right click on it and select **Delete** to remove the component file as it is automatically created and we won’t be using it.
+1. Select the **HelloWorld.tsx** component file, right-click on it and select **Delete** to remove the component file as it is automatically created and we won’t be using it.

      ![](images/L02/L02-EX1-T2-1.png)